-Lyophilized powder may be stored at 4°C for short-term only.
-Reconstitute to nominal volume by adding sterile 40-50% glycerol and store at -20°C. Reconstituted product is stable for 12 months at -20°C. For maximum recovery of product, centrifuge the original vial after thawing and prior to removing the cap.
+Lyophilized powder may be stored at -20°C. Stable for 12 months after receipt at -20°C. Reconstitute with sterile ddH2O.
+Aliquot to avoid repeated freezing and thawing.
+Store at -20°C. Reconstituted product is stable for 12 months at -20°C. For maximum recovery of product, centrifuge the original vial after thawing and prior to removing the cap.
 Further dilutions can be made in assay buffer.

 |Intended for research use only.
 Not for use in human, therapeutic, or diagnostic applications.|

 Wistuba A.,Weger S., Kern A., and Kleinschmidt J. (1995) Intermediates of adeno-associated virus type 2 assembly: Identification of soluble complexes containing Rep and Cap proteins.
 J. Virol.
 69, 5311-5319.|